related-sciences/platform-pipe/README.md

 quickly scoring associations given a set of configurable weights for sources, data types, and individual resource score components (e.g. GWAS sample size, p-value, and gene to variant confidence).
 The second combines this data with a set of weights (possibly via RPC in the future) to compute scores across all data sources.
-This second stage currently runs in about 15 seconds for all targets + diseases (sans EuropePMC) and ~1 or 2 seconds for a single target/disease.
+This second stage currently runs in about 15 seconds for all targets + diseases (sans EuropePMC) and ~1 second for a single target/disease (w/ Spark local mode).

 ## Developer Notes